-- Enter 1 for the ID in the first column to match the geometric assignment ID for the deck in the Structure Definition worksheet. - Enter 6 for the Depth of Section in m. - Enter 0.74 for the area (A) in m2. - Enter 2.59 for the second moment of inertia about the horizontal y-axis (Iyy) in m4. - Enter 2.59 for the second moment of inertia about the vertical z-axis (Izz) in m4. - Enter 2.59 for the torsional constant (J) in m4. - Enter 740 for the shear area for the y-direction (Asy) in m2.
-The UIC774-3 test cases do not indicate whether shear deformations were included in the calculation of the target results so these have been ignored by setting the shear area to 1000A in accordance with the Element Reference Manual. - Enter 740 for the shear area for the z-direction (Asz) in m2. - Enter 1.21 for the Eccentricity in the deck in m.
+- Enter 1 for the ID in the first column to match the geometric assignment ID for the deck in the Structure Definition worksheet. - Enter 6 for the Depth of Section in m. - Select Steel Deck from the Component Type list.
+In the UIC774-3 E1-3 test case the deck section is primarily made from steel 'I' sections and the material properties (see next section) provided in the test case match this. - Enter 0.74 for the area (A) in m. - Enter 2.59 for the second moment of inertia about the horizontal y-axis (Iyy) in m. - Enter 2.59 for the second moment of inertia about the vertical z-axis (Izz) in m. - Enter 2.59 for the torsional constant (J) in m. - Enter 740 for the shear area for the y-direction (Asy) in m.
+The UIC774-3 test cases do not indicate whether shear deformations were included in the calculation of the target results, so these have been ignored by setting the shear area to 1000\A in accordance with the Element Reference Manual. - Enter 740 for the shear area for the z-direction (Asz) in m. - Enter 1.21 for the Eccentricity in the deck in m.
 The UIC774-3 test cases assume that the track is at the top surface of the section and the neutral axis ordinate specified is from the base of the section.
 The depth of the section is 6m and the neutral axis ordinate is 4.79m giving an eccentricity of 6 4.79 = 1.21m. - Enter Deck Cross-Section in the Description for the deck.